pallets/flask/docs/patterns/errorpages.rst

     resources that previously existed and got deleted answer with 410 instead of 404.
-If you are not deleting documents permanently from the database but just mark them as deleted, do the user a favour and use the 410 code instead and display a message that what he or she was looking for was deleted for all eternity.
+If you are not deleting documents permanently from the database but just mark them as deleted, do the user a favour and use the 410 code instead and display a message that what they were looking for was deleted for all eternity.

 *500 Internal Server Error*